jboss-developer/jboss-eap-quickstarts/helloworld-mdb-propertysubstitution/README.md

 Author: Serge Pagop, Andy Taylor, Jeff Mesnil
 Level: Intermediate
 Technologies: JMS, EJB, MDB
-Summary: The `helloworld-mdb-propertysubstitution` quickstart demonstrates the use of *JMS 1.1* and *EJB MDB*, enabling property substitution with annotations.
+Summary: The `helloworld-mdb-propertysubstitution` quickstart demonstrates the use of *JMS* and *EJB MDB*, enabling property substitution with annotations.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `helloworld-mdb-propertysubstitution` quickstart demonstrates the use of *JMS 1.1* and *EJB Message-Driven Bean* in Red Hat JBoss Enterprise Application Platform.
+The `helloworld-mdb-propertysubstitution` quickstart demonstrates the use of *JMS* and *EJB Message-Driven Bean* in Red Hat JBoss Enterprise Application Platform.

 It is based on the [helloworld-mdb](../helloworld-mdb/README.md) quickstart, but has been enhanced to enable property substitution using the `@Resource` and `@ActivationConfigProperty` annotations.